 Can I Use Universal or Generic Coolant Antifreeze?

 NO!
-Generic, universal, globally compatible, or propylene glycol-based coolant antifreeze should never be used in a Ram engine.
-The truck was designed for the use of coolant that specifically states the correlating OAT Ram coolant MS.90032 quality specification.
+Ram owners should never use generic, universal, globally compatible, or propylene glycol-based coolant/antifreeze in a Ram engine.
+Ram trucks are designed to use coolant explicitly stating the correlating OAT Ram coolant MS.90032 quality specification.

-Other coolants are either missing or may contain additives that could have a negative reaction to the engine's cooling system.
+Other coolants are either missing or may contain additives that could negatively affect the engine's cooling system.
 The wrong coolants can contaminate and change the alkalinity and chemical makeup of the engine's complete cooling system.
-Long-term this can lead to expensive mechanical failures in the engine's cooling system.
-Water pump and water pump seal damage-causing coolant leaks and catastrophic engine damage.
-Other issues can develop such as corrosion, clogging, and excessive calcification to the inside of the engine, radiator, and heater core.
+Long-term, this can lead to expensive mechanical failures in the engine's cooling system, like the water pump and water pump seal damage-causing coolant leaks and catastrophic engine damage.
+Other issues can develop, such as corrosion, clogging, and excessive calcification to the inside of the engine, radiator, and heater core.
 This corrosion to the inside of the cooling system can negatively affect the engine's cooling ability restricting coolant flow and causing the engine to run hotter (especially in summer and warmer climates).
 Over time this can cause overheating issues and possible blown head gaskets.
-Other negative effects of using the wrong coolant in your Ram can be seen from external indicators.
+Other adverse effects of using the wrong coolant in your Ram can be seen from external indicators.
 Bulging coolant hoses, white calcified residue, and corrosion oozing from coolant hose clamp mating areas, coolant system seal areas, and coolant flange areas.

-One of the most frequent questions we get from customers is how often should I change Ram coolant?
-To maximize corrosion protection and prolong engine life, the manufacturer recommends flushing Ram coolant antifreeze every 10 years or 150,000 miles, whichever comes 1st.
-However, it's important to check the health of the coolant every year (12 months), especially before winter.
+One of the most frequent questions we get from customers is: How often should I change Ram coolant?
+To maximize corrosion protection and prolong engine life, the manufacturer recommends flushing Ram coolant antifreeze every ten years or 150,000 miles, whichever comes 1st.
+However, it's essential to check the health of the coolant every year (12 months), especially before winter.
 If it looks discolored or dirty in appearance, it's recommended to drain, flush, and refill with a new coolant.

 Why?
-Due to age and through use the combination of chemical additives contained in the coolant and the base of the coolant (even extended life OAT coolant), responsible for lubricating seals, retaining alkalinity, and inhibiting corrosion within the engine's cooling system, become depleted.
+Due to age and use, the combination of chemical additives in the coolant and the base of the coolant (even extended life OAT coolant) responsible for lubricating seals, retaining alkalinity, and inhibiting corrosion within the engine's cooling system, become depleted.
 Like oil, your Ram coolant eventually breaks down over time, becomes weak, and "gets dirty."
-Thoroughly flushing your Ram coolant is most convenient when done while changing the water pump or thermostat.
+Thoroughly flushing your Ram coolant is most convenient while changing the water pump or thermostat.
 The coolant can also be changed during a scheduled service with a Ram service shop.

-Pictured Example - The vehicle had approximately 90,000 miles and had 1 previous owner.
-The previous owner had every service record from the date of sale, regular oil changes, preventative maintenance, and took really good care of the vehicle.
-Note the sediment, contamination, and breakdown of the OE specified coolant that was removed when we thoroughly flushed the system.
-Even when using approved coolant, years of continuous circulating through the engine causes the base of the coolant and additives to break down causing sediment to build up inside the coolant system, creating a contaminated cooling system environment.
+Pictured Example - The vehicle had approximately 90,000 miles and had one previous owner.
+The previous owner had every service record from the date of sale, regular oil changes, and preventative maintenance, and they took excellent care of the vehicle.
+Note the sediment, contamination, and breakdown of the OE-specified coolant removed when we thoroughly flushed the system.
+Even when using approved coolant, years of continuous circulating through the engine causes the base of the coolant and additives to break down, causing sediment to build up inside the coolant system and creating a contaminated cooling system environment.

 Importance of Changing Ram Coolant Antifreeze